puppeteer/puppeteer/docs/api.md

 `request.respond`, `request.abort`, and `request.continue` can accept an optional `priority` to activate Cooperative Intercept Mode.
 In Cooperative Mode, all intercept handlers are guaranteed to run and the interception is resolved to the highest-priority resolution.
 Here are the rules of Cooperative Mode:

-- Async handlers will finish before intercept resolution is finalized
+- Async handlers finish before intercept resolution is finalized.
-- The highest priority interception resolution "wins", ie, the interception will ultimately be aborted/responded/continued according to which resolution was given the highest priority.
+- The highest priority interception resolution "wins", i.e. the interception is ultimately aborted/responded/continued according to which resolution was given the highest priority.
-- In the event of a tie, `abort` > `respond` > `continue`
+- In the event of a tie, `abort` > `respond` > `continue`.

 For standardization, when specifying a Cooperative Mode priority use `0` unless you have a clear reason to use a higher priority.
-This will gracefully prefer `respond` over `continue` and `abort` over `respond`.
+This gracefully prefers `respond` over `continue` and `abort` over `respond`.
 If you do intentionally want to use a different priority, higher priorities win over lower priorities.
 Negative priorities are allowed.
 For example, `continue({}, 4)` would win over `continue({}, -2)`.

-To preserve backward compatibility, any handler resolving the intercept without specifying `priority` (Legacy Mode) will cause immediate resolution.
+To preserve backward compatibility, any handler resolving the intercept without specifying `priority` (Legacy Mode) causes immediate resolution.
 For Cooperative Mode to work, all resolutions must use a `priority`.

 In this example, Legacy Mode prevails and the request is aborted immediately because at least one handler omits `priority` when resolving the intercept: